Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

 For checking status of the transaction in the QTUM blockchain use the following site https://testnet.qtum.org.

 Posted profile is written to the blockchain when the status of the transaction changes from `Unconfirmed` to `Success`.
 After that, the user could view it by executing [Get all profiles which posted user](#get-all-profiles-which-posted-user) method.
 The user should pay attention on the `cid` attribute because it is profile identifier.

+To meet the nginx demands user should add `/` at the end of the URLs as presented in the documentation below.

 The API-methods: